EMERGENCY?

 Preventing a miscarriage

 Completely preventing a miscarriage is simply not possible.
-If you want to become pregnant again after a miscarriage, you should live as healthily as possible.
+If you want to become pregnant again after a miscarriage, you should live as healthy as possible.
 This means a healthy and varied diet, avoiding alcohol or cigarette smoke, and not taking any medication without consulting with your GP first.
 You should take the recommended dose of 0.5 mg of folic acid per day.
-Folic acid will not reduce the risk of miscarriage, but it will minimise the chances of giving birth to a child with spina bifida.
+Folic acid will not reduce the risk of miscarriage, but it will minimize the chances of giving birth to a child with spina bifida.

 When should you call us?